-On the subject of scale, in Japan contemporary art museums have huge spaces with high ceilings so we have many opportunities to create large works.
-Artists have always been tempted to do something monumental, it is like wanting to build a pyramid.
+On the subject of scale, in Japan, contemporary art museums have huge spaces with high ceilings so we have many opportunities to create large works.
+Artists are always tempted to create something monumental—it is like wanting to build a pyramid.
 I am attracted to the gap between that and individual smaller works.

-I have worked with some very big works like my painting of salaryman [Ash Color Mountains, 2009–2011], which was big.
-Now that I am middle-aged I think this is the time when I can go out and do big things even if they are bad.
+I have worked with some very big works like my painting of salarymen (Ash Color Mountains, 2009–2011), which was big.
+Now that I am middle-aged, I think this is the time when I can go out and do big things even if they might be bad.
 It is not about bravery but more about energy.
-Originally I thought you should never work on anything bigger than yourself but now is the time to challenge myself so I want to spend more time on these large-scale works.
+Originally I thought you should never work on anything bigger than yourself, but now is the time to challenge myself, so I want to spend more time on these large-scale works.
 Later on when I am not so strong or powerful I will come back to my own scale.

-Originally the manifesto was of course meant to be a joke.
+MAOriginally the manifesto was meant to be a joke.
 If you follow that advice, you probably will fail as an artist; artists tend to succeed if they continually do 'about' the same thing.